 Our handy gift guide for what to get teachers for Teachers’ Day 2020 in Singapore, or for any occasion!

-Looking to get a present for the little one’s teacher for Teachers’ Day, the end of the school year, Teachers’ Day in Singapore (Friday 4 September in 2020), or just to say a big thank you for the challenging past few months?
+Looking to get a present for the little one’s teacher for the end of the school year, Teachers’ Day in Singapore (Friday 4 September in 2020), or just to say a big thank you for the challenging past few months?
 It can be hard to know their personality and preferences based off emails or unreliable details provided by your youngsters, but not to worry, mamas!
 We’ve talked to teachers across Singapore to find out what they’ve loved receiving in the past.

 One key piece of advice: try to find out what the teacher likes.
 Do they have hobbies?
 Are there places they like to vacation?
 Do they like to wear jewellery?
 All of these can be good indicators to help your family express gratitude for teaching your munchkin!

 Don’t worry about spending a lot of money, mamas: our sources agreed that many of their favourite gifts have been those that were handmade, or that reminded them of that specific class or student.
 Try to have your little one help make the gift or pick it out; the more it reflects them, the better.

 Amy Paul, Assistant Head of the Elementary School at Australian International School (AIS), recalls a few favourite homemade art projects from over the years, including: